When people talk about investing, the association with financial markets is almost natural.

 Creating a savings account is the right path to reach financial freedom.
 It always happens to have unexpected expenses, and if you don’t have the money to cover them, you can feel overwhelmed and it can be really hard to find a solution.

 A good way to start saving is creating a plan, and putting aside a certain amount of money regularly.
-You are the only one who knows how much you can save, according to your income, but experts say that you should save around 20% from each paycheck.
+You are the only one who knows how much you can save, according to your income, but experts advising saving around 20% from each paycheck as a general rule of thumb.

 8. Be grateful